lordzuku/WaterJugChallenge/README.md

 # Water Jug Challenge API

-This is a .NET Web API that solves the classic Water Jug Challenge.
+This is a .NET Web API that solves the Water Jug Challenge for Chicks Gold.
 The API accepts the capacities of two jugs and a target amount, then returns the sequence of steps needed to measure exactly the target amount.

 ## Table of Contents